Amy (1981 film): Educational film

 In 1982, Disney Educational Services excerpted a sequence from the film for educational use, entitled Amy-on-the-Lips.

-Release

-The film was released on a double bill on a re-release of Alice in Wonderland.

 Home media

-Disney released a manufactured-on-demand DVD of the film as part of their "Disney Generations Collection" line of DVDs on June 26, 2011.
+Amy was originally released as a double bill on a re-release of Alice in Wonderland.
+The film came to video cassette in October 1981.
+Disney released a manufactured-on-demand DVD of the film as part of their "Disney Generations Collection" line of DVDs on June 28, 2011.